chiragvinchurkar16/Electric-Vehicle-Analysis/README.md

 the dominance of battery electric vehicles (BEVs) with a market share of 60% and the growth of plug-in hybrid electric vehicles
 (PHEVs) at 30% .
 • Analysis contributed to 20% improved forecasting for incentive planning and provided actionable insights for stakeholders in electric vehicle adoption trends .

+- Dashboard Interaction <a href="
 ## Problem Statement
 KPI’S Requirement
 1. Total Vehicles: